— DECK CLEANING · COOKEVILLE

 Will pressure washing damage my deck?

 Not when done correctly.
-We use low pressure and the right technique for wood decks.
-High-pressure washing can splinter wood and cause damage — we always dial down the pressure and use appropriate tips for wood surfaces.
+I use low pressure and the right technique for wood decks.
+High-pressure washing can splinter wood and cause damage — I dial down the pressure and use appropriate tips for wood surfaces.

 Should I seal my deck after cleaning?